-Follow @Leo_theV and search for the following hashtag on Twitter #artweek15.
+Follow @Leo_theV and search for the following hashtag on Twitter #artweek16.
 All the posts relating to Digital Art Week will be here.

 Throughout Digital Art Week, you’ll receive tweets from Leo the V to help you solve the Treasure Hunt.
 A nice idea is to download a Twitter Feed programme that can be displayed on your projected screen / Interactive Whiteboard.
 Hootsuite, Tweetdeck and Twitterfall are good tools that can be used effectively for this purpose.

-Organise an art-themed Table Quiz in your class/school using the Digital Art Week Table Quiz which I created for the project last year.
+Organise an art-themed Table Quiz in your class/school using the Digital Art Week Table Quiz which I created for the project two years ago.
+It’s got eight rounds of six questions, as well as a tie-break round, all with a visual arts theme.
 You can download the quiz (in Powerpoint format) HERE

 Digital Art Week is all about pupils having fun with Visual Arts and starting conversations about Visual Arts.
 It is all free and there are no charges for any of the activities.
-Please let your colleagues know that this project is taking place from April 26th to May 2nd and encourage them to take part.
-Sign up now at http://www.digitalartweek.com/2015/
+Please let your colleagues know that this project is taking place from April 24th – 29th and encourage them to take part.
+Sign up now at http://www.digitalartweek.com/2016/